needle-tools/needle-engine-samples/package/Runtime/Stencil Portals/README.md

 # Stencil sample

-Stencil masking is a technique used for making unrealistic spaces which do not make sense in real life (There are other use cases as well).
-A good example of this is being utilized in a game called [Antichamber](https://en.wikipedia.org/wiki/Antichamber).
+Stencil masking is a technique that can be used for making unrealistic spaces which do not make sense in real life.
+A good example of this is being utilized in a game called [Antichamber](https://en.wikipedia.org/wiki/Antichamber) where a [non-euclidean](https://en.wikipedia.org/wiki/Non-Euclidean_geometry) space is achieved thanks to stencil masks.

 This works by including extra information for every pixel on the screen.
 Any model that is being rendered can access or write to that information.